-Combe House breathes romance.
-As you approach down the mile-long drive, surrounded by meadows, the Grade I listed Elizabethan manor slips tantalisingly in and out of sight.
-It has always been a special place but now it’s brimful of life, bonhomie and informal, stylish character, having become the latest – and most exciting yet – PIG hotel.
-With the main bar installed in the historic Great Hall, the fun starts the moment you walk inside.
-There’s a wonderful double aspect conservatory restaurant with bare wood floors, restored shutters and incredible views; cosy snugs with roaring fires; a derelict chic garden folly with wood-fired oven; huge rafter bedrooms in the attic; an atmospheric private dining room in the original Georgian kitchen and so much more.
-In the walled infusion garden, two potting sheds are now delightful treatment rooms, beyond which lie 3,500 acres of lush Devonshire countryside.
-Close by are the wide open spaces of Dartmoor and the World Heritage coast.
+As you approach this Grade I-listed Elizabethan manor down the mile-long drive, surrounded by meadows, it slips tantalisingly in and out of sight, building a sense of romance that’s utterly fulfilled on arrival.
+Always a special place, now it’s brimful of life, bonhomie and stylish informality – and perhaps the most exciting PIG hotel yet.
+With the main bar installed in the historic Great Hall, the fun starts the moment you walk in.
+There’s a wonderful, double-aspect conservatory restaurant with bare wood floors, restored shutters and incredible views; cosy snugs with roaring fires; a bar with wood-fired oven in the ‘derelict chic’ Folly; huge raftered bedrooms in the attic; an atmospheric private dining room in the original Georgian kitchen and so much more.
+In the walled ‘infusion’ garden, two potting sheds are now delightful treatment rooms, beyond which lie 3,500 acres of lush Devonshire countryside.
+Close by are the wide-open spaces of Dartmoor and the World Heritage coast.
 A total joy.
-Doubles from £145.